 The good news is that there are now more opportunities than ever to earn money while you’re on the road.
 Take a look at my handy guide for some ideas.

-Ways on how to make money while on vacation – 5 Best Travel Jobs
+Ways to make money while on vacation – 5 Best Travel Jobs

 1. Teach the English Language Abroad